 If you’re swinging a spey rod, you’ll also want to have some soft hackles that imitate Caddis and small mayflies (think Pseudos).
 Other food sources to consider swinging include Damselfly and Dragonfly nymphs, Leeches and larger scuds.

-While water and air temperatures are at their warmest, they cooler than average for this time of year.
+While water are at their warmest, they cooler than average for this time of year.
 While afternoon fishing shouldn’t have a severe impact on the fish, you should still fight fish quickly, keep them in the water while removing the hook, and try to release them in weed free water that is moving.
 That calm, shallow water near the bank can be 5-10 degrees warmer than moving water a few yards further out.
 And trout don’t like that

 The entire river is fishing, and should remain that way for the rest of the year.
 While the Canyon and below seem to have fewer fish than historic levels, there are still enough if your willing to be flexible.